hmrc/play-frontend-hmrc/README.md

 or whitespace.

 The component should be added to the bottom of each page in your service.
-This can be done by defining a reusable block in your layout template and passing into `hmrcStandardPage` or `govukLayout` in place of contentBlock:
+This can be done by defining a reusable block in your layout template and passing into `HmrcStandardPage` or `GovukLayout` in place of contentBlock:

 ```scala
 @content = {